dmokreckiy/griddler-ses/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/85x14/griddler-ses.
+Bug reports and pull requests are welcome on GitHub.

 ## License